-In 2022, the number of impaired driving violations increased in Cambridge Bay by 122%, Kugluktuk by 48% and Gjoa Haven by 33%, compared to 2021.
-In contrast, the number of impaired driving violations decreased in Taloyoak by 74% and remained unchanged in Kugaaruk.
+Between 2022 and 2023, the number of impaired driving violations decreased overall in the Kitikmeot, with Kugaaruk decreasing by 83%, Cambridge Bay by 10%, and Kugluktuk by 12%.
+In contrast, the number of impaired driving violations increased in Taloyoak by 60% and remained unchanged in Gjoa Haven.